Luca Righini

-Luca Righini (born 25 December 1990) is a former Italian professional footballer who pays as a midfielder for Tre Penne in San Marino.
+Luca Righini (born 25 December 1990) is an Italian professional footballer who plays as a midfielder for Bellaria Igea Marina 1956.

 Career

 Cesena

 Born in Cesena, Emilia–Romagna, Righini started his career at A.C.
 Cesena.
 In 2006–07 season he was the member of Cesena's Allievi U17 team.
 From 2007 to 2010 he played for the reserve in the "spring" league.

 Righini played once for the first team in January 2009.

 Cesena–Vicenza swap

 On 30 June 2010, the last day of 2009–10 financial year, Righini along with Denis Tonucci was sold to Serie B club Vicenza, for €450,000 and €1.3 million respectively.
 In exchange, Mattia Evangelisti and Giacomo Tulli were signed by Cesena also for the same price.
 Both clubs retained 50% registration rights.
 The deal created paper profit for the clubs in 2009–10 financial year but heavy cost in future seasons.

 Lega Pro loans

 On 31 August 2010 Righini left for Mezzocorona in temporary deal.
 The club also signed Filippo Forò from Vicenza and Ivan Reali from Ascoli, who sold from Vicenza in June 2010 for a flopped €0.8M.
 Righini played 22 games, including 14 starts for the fourth division club.
 In the end of 2010–11 Lega Pro Seconda Divisione the club relegated.
 In June 2011, Cesena and Vicenza renewed the four co-ownership deals.
 In July 2011 Righini left for another fourth division club Valenzana.
 However his clubs relegated again, including Cesena, Vicenza and Valenzana.